US: Joe Biden picks Ketanji Brown Jackson for Supreme Court | DW | 25.02.2022

 "As it happens, I share a birthday with the first Black woman ever to be appointed as a federal judge, the Honorable Constance Baker Motley," Jackson said in her nomination speech.
 "We were born exactly 49 years to the day apart.
 Today I proudly stand on Judge Motley's shoulders, sharing not only her birthday, but also her steadfast and courageous commitment to equal justice under law."

-The 51-year-old currently serves as a judge on the US Court of Appeals for the capital city Washington DC.
+The 51-year-old currently serves as a judge on the US Court of Appeals for the US capital Washington, D.C.
 She attended Harvard Law School.

 Jackson faces a tough confirmation battle in the Senate, which is evenly divided between Democrats and Republicans.
 At least 50 of 100 US senators would need to be in favor of her confirmation, with US Vice President Kamala Harris serving as the tie-breaking vote.